jhap1982/giveituruguay/2011/2011-12-17 - Palacio de Deportes de la Comunidad, Madrid, Spain/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Charlie
+3. Charlie
-Scar Tissue
+4. Scar Tissue
-Look Around
+5. Look Around
-Throw Away Your Television
+6. Throw Away Your Television
-Universally Speaking
+7. Universally Speaking
-Me and My Friends
+8. Me and My Friends
-Breaking the Girl
+9. Breaking the Girl
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Bemsha Swing tease
+11. Bemsha Swing tease
-Higher Ground
+12. Higher Ground
-Under the Bridge
+13. Under the Bridge
-Factory of Faith
+14. Factory of Faith
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Dani California
+18. Dani California
-Meet Me at the Corner
+19. Meet Me at the Corner
-Give It Away
+20. Give It Away
-Encore jam
+21. Encore jam
-Outro Jam
+22. Outro Jam

 ## Notes